openenclave/openenclave/docs/DesignDocs/ExtendedEnclaveInitializationData_V2.md

 This update to the design aims to achieve the following goals:

-- Unify the APIs related to manage and access the additional code/data allowed to be loaded into the enclave, between the EEID based solution and HW CONFIGID/CONFIGSVN based solution.
+- Unify the APIs related to manage and access the additional content allowed to be loaded into the enclave, between the EEID based solution and HW CONFIGID/CONFIGSVN based solution.
+Note that the HW CONFIGID/CONFIGSVN feature supports binding SGX Seal key with CONFIGID and/or CONFIGSVN.
+This updated design does NOT attempt to support the same SGX Seal key binding feature in EEID enclaves.
 - Add support for EEID enclave with heap/stack size and #TCS specified at enclave signing time.
-- Simplify EEID design/implementation, especially for EEID enclave with with heap/stack size and #TCS specified at enclave signing time.
+- Simplify EEID design/implementation, especially for EEID enclave with heap/stack size and #TCS specified at enclave signing time.

 Compatibility with KSS based solution